Atashnezhad/Drilling_AI_Platform_GUI/README.md

 ```

-As it is seen in the drilling time plot, there is a potential for decreasing the drilling time for drilling intervals (43%).
+As it is seen in the drilling time plot, there is a potential for decreasing the drilling time of the drilling intervals by 43%.